MicrosoftDocs/dataexplorer-docs/kusto/management/external-sql-tables-query.md

 # Query SQL external tables

-You can query a SQL external table just as you would query an Azure Data Explorer table.
+You can query a SQL external table just as you would query an Azure Data Explorer or Fabric table.

 ## How it works